seblemaguer/flexeval/INSTANCE.md

 ### entrypoint Type

-The value of entrypoint need to be one of the name defined for one of our [stages](#stages).
+The value of entrypoint need to be one of the name defined for one of your [stages](#stages).

 ## variables